James Ellis Obituary (2020) - Observer-Reporter

 1/1

-James Arthur "Poppa" Ellis Jr., 71, of Washington, lost his battle with dementia on November 13, 2020.
-He was born November 4, 1949 in Washington, a son of the late James Arthur Ellis, Sr. and Margaret Davis Ellis.
+James Arthur "Poppa" Ellis Jr., 71, of Washington, lost his battle with dementia November 13, 2020.
+He was born November 4, 1949, in Washington, a son of the late James Arthur Ellis Sr. and Margaret Davis Ellis.

 Following high school, he enlisted in the United States Army.
 He was a Baptist by faith.

-Surviving are his children; Jon Aaron Ellis, Jamie Ellis, John (Ashley) Ellis, Eric Ellis and step-daughter Desiree Dudley; 12 grandchildren; one brother David (Chantel) Ellis; two sisters Patricia Ellis and Margaret Mallory and numerous nieces and nephews.
-Deceased are one grandchild, Abryanna Nicole Ellis; a brother Charles Ellis and sisters Alice Ellis, Gracie Ellis, and Helen Newton
+Surviving are his children, Jon Aaron Ellis, Jamie Ellis, John (Ashley) Ellis, Eric Ellis and stepdaughter Desiree Dudley; 12 grandchildren; one brother, David (Chantel) Ellis; two sisters, Patricia Ellis and Margaret Mallory; and numerous nieces and nephews.

+Deceased is one grandchild, Abryanna Nicole Ellis; a brother, Charles Ellis; and sisters, Alice Ellis, Gracie Ellis and Helen Newton.

 Due to the crowd restrictions and guidelines recommended by the Center for Disease Control, there will be no visitation.
 A small memorial service will be held at 10:45 a.m.
-Friday, November 20, at the National Cemetery of the Alleghenies, Cecil Township.
+Friday, November 20, at the National Cemetery of the Alleghenies.